 Another study conducted by Rachel M. Mclaren and Keli Ryan Steuber investigated the impact of communicative responses and emotional expression on relationships following a breach of boundaries.
 To specify, the study focused on how responses to a significant other violating expected confidentiality affected relationship status.
 The results indicated that anger was inversely related to relationship improvement, with low and controlled anger leading to understanding.
 Additionally, open and direct communication was shown to promote growth and improvement as well.

 The combined results of these two studies provide insight for the vital steps needed to improve your personal relationships.
 The findings convey that aiding in the pursuit of your partner’s goals, along with directly communicating in times of distrust are essential to improving relationship quality.
 Furthermore, avoiding uncontrolled anger and establishing certainty surrounding relationship status are necessary to avoid the plunge towards relational turbulence.

 Fostering a healthy relationship with your significant other is key in the maintenance of overall health.
-Emotional maltreatment can lead to decline in mental health and well-being, which can have lasting implications following you into future relationships.
 This can be prevented through mutual support and engagement, fostering a healthy relationship in the process.
-In addition, how we view the intentionality of our partners and how we intend our partners to perceive our actions is a crucial factor in increasing or decreasing relational turbulence.
-Ultimately, relational turbulence can be reduced through open and direct communication, with controlled emotional expression.
+In addition, how we view the intentionality of our partners and how we intend our partners to perceive our actions is a crucial factor in increasing or decreasing relationship anxiety.
+Ultimately, relationship anxiety can be reduced through open and direct communication, with controlled emotional expression.
 These qualities can be learned, trained, and mastered through the numerous missions found on LIFE Intelligence, with the goal to help you live intelligently, as your primary tool to achieve personal growth, relationship growth, and overall success.